 A digital designer may not usually create the whole branding for a product, but it will certainly appear on the job description to create on-brand solutions for digital use.

 The employer will develop a concept that could be adapted to a template, social media, product graphics, or website.
-The digital designer will take charge of translating that concept into an attractive, many times interactive visual composition for a specific target user.
+The digital designer will translate that concept into an attractive and often interactive visual composition for a specific target user.

 The success of the translation from concept to design will rely on the designer’s skills regarding computer applications, software, client-side development, and data conversion and the skills regarding color theory, typography, and creativity (it’s still visual communication, after all!).

 The designs of a digital designer are, of course, meant to be encountered on digital devices; this means that the designer needs to, at the very least, be familiar with HTML and CSS codes.

 A graphic designer will probably get away with not being able to read, understand or edit these languages (they are important techniques involved in the making of web pages, while graphic designers worry themselves more with printed pages…) a digital designer, on the other hand, needs to switch styles in CSS in their sleep, and be able to recognize the different types in HTML with no problem whatsoever.

 Each digital design appears in a different shape, in a different digital device, and serves a different purpose.